NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/introduction-to-jellyfish.md

 required parameters:

    analyses                        Configures the analysis to execute.
-The
-                                   values are comma (,) separated.
+The values are comma (,) separated. gav                             The identifier of a system descriptor project in the form
+                                   <groupId>:<artifactId>:<version>; inputDirectory can be optionally used instead
+                                   of this parameter

 optional parameters:

-   reports                         Configures the reports to be generated after
-                                   performing analysis.
-The values are comma
+   inputDirectory                  Base directory of the system descriptor project reports                         Configures the reports to generated after performing analysis.
+The values are
-                                   (,) separated.
+                                   comma (,) separated.
 ```

 # Jellyfish Setup